stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Function `traverse` is one of the most abstract and versatile functions available from the *Prelude*.
-Just how powerful it is, will only become clear once you start using it over and over again in your code.
+Just how powerful it is will only become clear once you start using it over and over again in your code.
 However, it will be the goal of the remainder of this chapter to show you several diverse and interesting use cases.